PriyoAujla/qmetric/NOTES.md

 or when there is only one item.

 13. Another class of test cases I have forgotten about is to make sure the discount is not applied to weighted items.

+14. Just realised I also made a mistake to round up the discount in the BuyOneGetOneFree discount, this should happen in the TotalCalculator to avoid the compounding of rounding errors.